xerris/xerris-terraform-control-tower-aft/README.md

 # One-time Version Control System configuration
- The Account creation action is triggered by the VCS and Executes by Codepipeline for that Reason We need to enable CodeStar connection to watch for changes to your Github account.
+ The Account creation action is triggered by the VCS and executed by CodePipeline for that reason We need to enable CodeStar connection to watch for changes to your Github account.

  * The Connection status is pending\
 ![alt text](./img/2.png " " )
-* Click in Update pending connections\
+* Click Update pending connections\
 ![alt text](./img/3.png " ")
-* Chose for your VCS github and Authenticate.\
+* Choose for your VCS GitHub and authenticate.\
 ![alt text](./img/4.png " ")

-* Click on install app\
+* Click Install a new app\
 ![alt text](./img/4.1.png " ")
-* Install AWS connector For Github, you need to select the forked repos\
+* Install AWS Connector For Github, you need to select the forked repos\
 ![alt text](./img/5.png " ")
-* A gitgub app id will be generated , then click on connect.\
+* A GitHub app id will be generated , then click on connect.\
 ![alt text](./img/6.png " ")
 * The status of the connection will change to available.\
 ![alt text](./img/7.png " ")
-* Now We need to add permission in AWS service catalog\
+* Now we need to add permissions in AWS service catalog.\
 ![alt text](./img/8.png " ")
-* Click on AWS Control Tower Accoun Factory\
+* Click on AWS Control Tower Account Factory\
 ![alt text](./img/9.png " ")
 * Select the Groups, roles, and users tab(third)
 ![alt text](./img/10.png " ")\